 Catch Some Rays

 While worries that overuse of digital devices can erode social skills are nothing new, it’s still surprising to see how quickly they can change our ability to interact with other people.
 Booting kids outdoors, while important, might not always be enough.
 The new boom in smartphone use means that parents will have to take steps to limit screen time away from the house as well – think about helping your child find areas of interest that limit smartphone use.
-Athletic or outdoors clubs are both great options.
+Athletic or outdoor clubs are both great options.

 Tips and Tricks

 While we usually leave parenting advice to other blogs, we do have some advice on making sure that children don’t encounter the full effects of excess screen time.
 First, know your limits – the government recommended maximum screen time for most children is two hours per day.
 Below the age of two, the daily recommended time is zero.
 Yes, that even goes for educational T.V. shows.